 Public comments concerning agenda items can be submitted electronically via the Town's Virtual Town Hall portal (https://hiltonheadislandsc.gov/opentownhall/).
 The portal will close TWO (2) HOURS prior to the scheduled meeting.
-All comments will be provided to Town Council for review and made part of the official record.
+All comments submitted to the portal will be provided to Town Council for review and made part of the official record.